• Skip to primary navigation

 However, lazy and irresponsible home cooks have given leftovers a bad name.

-Make sure that the leftover cooked meats, vegetables, grains, and sauces that you are using fall within that 4-day time limit.
+Make sure that the leftover cooked meats, vegetables, grains, and sauces that you are using fall within that 4-day time limit or have been frozen before they go too long.

-Soup making is not complex.
-It’s been practiced in households of both princes and paupers since the dawn of time.
 It’s a pretty easy process to make soup from leftovers.
-Often it’s a combination of leftovers and fresh ingredients to make a new kind of soup.
+Often it’s a combination of leftovers and fresh ingredients to make a new kind of soup recipe.

 Follow this basic method:

-1. Heat some kind of fat (butter, oil, drippings) in a large pot.
+1. Heat some kind of fat (butter, olive oil, drippings) in a large pot.

 2. Add aromatics, such as onion, garlic, mushrooms, celery, or carrots to the pot.
 These would be new ingredients or leftovers from a previous night.

 3. Stir in broth or stock as well as longer cooking ingredients such as raw potatoes.
-Again, potatoes may be a new ingredient.
-If you’ve got leftover cooked potatoes, add those at the end so that they don’t overcook.
+(If you’ve got leftover cooked potatoes, add those at the end so that they don’t overcook.)

-4. Add vegetables, cooked meats, seasonings, and other leftovers you’re mixing in.
+4. Add vegetables, rice or other grains, cooked meats, seasonings, and other leftovers you’re mixing in.

 How do you make soup tasty?